• Skip to main content

 7. Add cubed ham and cook another minute or two.

 8. Pour in the egg and work the spatula around the pan.
 Push the sides of the omelet in and tilt the pan to let the raw egg fill the gaps (see video).
+This should only take a minute or two.

 11. Serve immediately.